RGhassen/100-shell/README.md

 # Auto Commit and Push Shell Script
 This shell script is designed to automatically add, commit, and push changes to a Git repository.
-It can be useful for automating the process of committing and pushing changes to a remote repository without having to remember the exact commands every time.
+It can be useful for automating the process of committing and pushing changes to a remote repository without having to write the exact commands every time.

 # Prerequisites
 Git installed on the machine